datanav/docs/technical/powerofficego-wave.rst

 -----------------------------------------------
 Before any synchronization can take place, a link between a Powerofficego Customers and a Wave Customer person must be established.

-A new Wave Customer person will be created from a Powerofficego Customers if it is connected to a Powerofficego Customers, Employees, Salesorder, Salesorders, or Contactperson that is synchronized into Wave.
+A new Wave Customer person will be created from a Powerofficego Customers if it is connected to a Powerofficego Customers, Employees, Salesorder, Departments, Salesorders, or Contactperson that is synchronized into Wave.

 Once a link between a Powerofficego Customers and a Wave Customer person is established, it will keep in sync between the two systems, regardless of where it is edited.